The Essential Guide to Packing for a Trip to Nepal

 Make sure these are the right size for your foot, and are comfortable to walk in.
 Remember, you’ll be walking in these for 4-8 hours a day during your trek.

-Some people say hiking in heavy shoes that keep your ankle stable aren’t very good, as the body loses the knowledge of keeping balance.
+Some people say hiking in heavy shoes that keep your ankle stable aren’t very good, as the body loses the knowledge of keeping balance on its own.

 If you choose to wear these, you’ll need ankle support in the form of special bandages.